integrated-ethics/web/content/labs/open-source-accessibility.md

 dilemmas.
 They should understand what stakeholders are.
 For any who need it, there are brief reviews of these concepts in the assignment.
-It is suggested that the Media Literacy Lab be completed prior to this module, but principles of finding credible articles are reviewed in the student homework handout.
+It is suggested that the Media Literacy Lab be completed prior to this lab, but principles of finding credible articles are reviewed in the student homework handout.

 **Subject matter** referred to in this Lab: Linux or other open source